Coronavirus - Am I receiving my full entitlement?

 Why is this an issue?

-Whilst the vast majority of employers act in good faith in relation to employee benefits, it is perhaps unsurprising to hear that there are a few who have attempted to abuse the system and retain monies meant for the workforce.
+While the vast majority of employers act in good faith when it comes to employee benefits, it is perhaps unsurprising to hear that there are a few who have attempted to abuse the system and retain money meant for the workforce.
 The reason this becomes even a possibility is due to the way the benefits are paid out by the state.
-Firstly, the employer mustregister their intention to reduce hours by filling out the necessary paperwork and providing this to the Employment Agency (Arbeitsagentur).
-Based on the information provided, the Arbeitsagenturand the employer agree on how much is due to the employees.
+Firstly, the employer must register their intention to reduce hours by filling out the necessary paperwork and provide this to the Employment Agency (Arbeitsagentur).
+Based on the information provided, the Arbeitsagentur and the employer agree on how much is due to the employees.
 The employer then pays said amount to the employees and is later reimbursed by the state.
 The problem is therefore as follows:

-It is therefore highly important for the employee to know what they are entitled to and, should such an occurrence occur, to seek professional assistance.
+Thus, it is highly important for the employee to know what they are entitled to and, should such an occurrence occur, to seek legal assistance.

 What is my entitlement?

-The working hours of the entire workforce be cut by more than 10%
+- The working hours of the entire workforce to be cut by more than 10%.

-The employee is normally entitled to 60% of their net (after tax) monthly pay if they are childless or 67% of their net monthly pay should they have a child who currently lives at home.
+The employee is normally entitled to 60% of their net (after-tax) monthly pay if they have no children or 67% of their net monthly pay if they have a child who currently lives at home.
 This amount has been temporarily revised as a result of the ongoing Coronavirus, with benefits increasing the longer the employee is on Kurzarbeitergeld.
-See the revisions to the benefit system here.
-The Arbeitsagenturhave produced atable whichshould provide a good overview of exactly how much benefit you should receive.
+See the revisions to the benefits system here.
+The Arbeitsagenturhave produced a table which should provide a good overview of exactly how much benefit you should receive.